ceph/ceph/doc/mgr/progress.rst

 Progress Module
 ===============

-The progress module is primary used for informing users about the recovery progress of PGs (Placement Groups) that are affected by events such as OSDs being marked in/out, pg_autoscaler trying to match the target PG number, balancer trying to perform upmap/crush-compat optimization and etc.
+The progress module is primarily used for informing users about the recovery progress of PGs (Placement Groups) that are affected by events such as OSDs being marked in/out, pg_autoscaler trying to match the target PG number, balancer trying to perform upmap/crush-compat optimization and etc.